 The What-ing What Project?
 Never, perhaps, has a figure in rock music been simultaneously so famous and so … anonymous.

-Alan Parsons, after all, was engineer on Pink Floyd’s Dark Side of the Moon and Paul McCartney’s Red Rose Speedway; producer for the Hollies’ “The Air That I Breathe,” Pilot’s “Magic” and Al Stewart’s “Year of the Cat,” among others; a hitmaker in his own right with tracks like “Eye in the Sky” and “Games People Play”; and a guy whose instrumental “Sirius” was the soundtrack to six pro basketball championships for the Michael Jordan-era Chicago Bulls.
+Alan Parsons, after all, worked as an engineer on Pink Floyd’s Dark Side of the Moon and Paul McCartney’s Red Rose Speedway; and was producer for the Hollies’ “The Air That I Breathe,” Pilot’s “Magic” and Al Stewart’s “Year of the Cat,” among others; was a hitmaker in his own right with tracks like “Eye in the Sky” and “Games People Play”; and, yeah, was the guy whose instrumental “Sirius” was the soundtrack to six pro basketball championships for the Michael Jordan-era Chicago Bulls.

-He adds a funky grit that was often missing in prog-rock, both then and now – and it remains a world away from the snoozy soft-rock whisper that Parsons collaborator Eric Woolfson brought to later-period hits like “Time” and “Eye in the Sky.”
-No, Zakatek is all pissed-off venom, and the band matches that with perhaps its most dangerous-sounding intro – starting with an echoing electric keyboard, then a you-talking-to-me bassline and finally a burgeoning guitar signature that sounds like welling anger.
+He adds a funky grit that was often missing in prog-rock, both then and now — and it remains a world away from the snoozy soft-rock whisper that Parsons collaborator Eric Woolfson brought to later-period hits like “Time” and “Eye in the Sky.”
+No, Zakatek is all pissed-off venom, and the band matches that with perhaps its most dangerous-sounding intro: They start with an echoing electric keyboard, before adding a you-talking-to-me bassline and finally a burgeoning guitar signature that sounds like welling anger.

 Some days, I still can’t believe this is the same band that later put out the blaringly arid “Don’t Answer Me,” which sounded like Phil Spector on downers. — Nick DeRiso